Special Broadcast of “Reconstruction: America After The Civil War,” July 4 from 4pm-8pm< < Back to

 That Haunts the Country More Than 150 Years Later —

-RECONSTRUCTION: AMERICA AFTER THE CIVIL WAR, a new four-hour documentary executive produced and hosted by Henry Louis Gates, Jr., will premiere Tuesdays, April 9 and 16, 2019, 9-11:00 PM (ET) on PBS stations nationwide.
+RECONSTRUCTION: AMERICA AFTER THE CIVIL WAR, a four-hour documentary executive produced and hosted by Henry Louis Gates, Jr., will air Saturday, July 4th on WOUB.
 Professor Gates, the Alphonse Fletcher University Professor at Harvard University and director of the Hutchins Center for African and African American Research, presents the definitive history of one of the least understood chapters in American history — the transformative years following the American Civil War, when the nation struggled to rebuild itself in the face of profound loss, massive destruction and revolutionary social change.
 The documentary is a production of McGee Media, Inkwell Films and WETA Washington, DC.

 “Reconstruction is one of the most important and consequential chapters in American history,” said Gates.
 “It is also among the most overlooked, misunderstood and misrepresented.
 Our film will tell the real story of Reconstruction, honoring the struggle of the African Americans who fought their way out of slavery and challenged the nation to live up to the founding ideals of democracy, freedom and equality.
 But we will also tell the tragic story of the sustained and often violent pushback against Reconstruction’s determination to secure equal rights for black people, and the subsequent rise of white supremacy leading to the implementation of Jim Crow segregation.
 More than 150 years later, this struggle continues.”